2022 Muhammad remarks controversy: Other countries

-President Arif Alvi said "such comments were the reflection of a growing trend of Islamophobia in India, which is home to millions of Muslims."
+President Arif Alvi of Pakistan said "such comments were the reflection of a growing trend of Islamophobia in India, which is home to millions of Muslims."
 Pakistan also issued a démarche to the Indian Charge d' Affaires in Islamabad.
 A statement issued by the Ministry of Foreign Affairs indicated that the chargé d'affaires was told that "these remarks are totally unacceptable and have not only deeply hurt the sentiments of the people of Pakistan but Muslims across the world".

 Chinese Foreign Ministry spokesperson Wang Wenbin said: "We hope the relevant incident can be properly managed.
 China believes that different civilisations and different religions should respect each other and co-exist on an equal footing."

 US State Department spokesman Ned Price said "We condemn the offensive comments made by now-suspended BJP officials and we were glad to see that the party publicly condemns those comments" He also said "We regularly engage with the Indian government at senior levels on human rights concerns including freedom of religion or belief and we encourage India to promote respect for human rights."

 The interim Taliban government in Afghanistan strongly condemned the remarks by the BJP officials.
 The government's spokesperson, Zabihullah Mujahid, wrote on his Twitter handle, "The Islamic Emirate of Afghanistan strongly condemns the use of derogatory words against the Prophet of Islam (Peace be upon him) by an official of the ruling party in India."
 He also said, "We urge the Indian government not to allow such fanatics to insult the holy religion of Islam and provoke the feelings of Muslims."

 The Indonesian Foreign Ministry condemned what it called "unacceptable derogatory remarks" regarding Muhammad.

 A member of the Maldives' parliament, Adam Shareef filed for a motion that called on the country's president to condemn the remarks about Muhammad.
 The motion was defeated with 10 votes in favour and 33 votes against.
 Later, the Maldives' government expressed "concern" over the remarks, but also welcomed BJP's action taken against the officials.

 The Malaysian foreign ministry condemned the remarks by the BJP spokesperson and summoned the Indian high commissioner.
 Welcomed the decision of the BJP to suspend the officials.